AshGw/ts-roids/README.md

 }
 ```
 ### Docs
-No time for docs so checkout the inline documentation in `/src` along with `/tests` to see how it works.
+Checkout the inline documentation in `/src` along with `/tests` to see how it works.
 ### License
 [GPL-3](/LICENSE)